thecaddy/stateum/README.md

 transitioned to.  `allowTransition` will be passed the returned object from the `transitionStates()` method nested in each state (more on this method later) and the state being requested in the `transitionTo(to)`.

-In the exmaple below assuming I am in the 'PAUSE' state:
+In the exmaple below assuming we are in the 'PAUSE' state:
 ```
 const obj = {
   state: 'PAUSE'